orbstack/swift-nio/docs/footguns.md

 - Cgo auto-pins unsafe.Pointer arguments for the duration of the call
 - There's no way to handle uncaught panics globally.
 The process will abort.
 - Use `errors.Is(err, ...)`.
 Don't compare errors with `err ==`

+### Network

+- All TCP connections have `TCP_NODELAY` set by default
+- All TCP connections have keepalive on by default, including listeners
+- `SO_REUSEADDR`

 ### Syscalls